dragonflydb/dragonfly/README.md

 ## Design decisions along the way

+### Novel cache design
+Redis allows choosing 8 different eviction policies using `maxmemory-policy` flag.

+Dragonfly has one unified adaptive caching algorithm that is more memory efficient than of Redis.
+You can enable caching mode by passing `--cache_mode=true` flag.
+Once this mode is on, Dragonfly will evict items when it reaches maxmemory limit.

 ### Expiration deadlines with relative accuracy
 Expiration ranges are limited to ~4 years.
 Moreover, expiration deadlines with millisecond precision (PEXPIRE/PSETEX etc) will be rounded to closest second